 Whereas, if we look at Facebook, it doesn’t require cookies to track a click.
 It just records the clicks on the Ad copy.
 (And since it is on the Facebook platform, cookies, etc do not matter).

 Generally, disabling javascript or not accepting cookies depends on the user’s browser settings or use of Adblockers.
-And as a marketer, you don’t have control over this.
+And as a marketer, you don’t have control over this. - Users: Exit of users before GA code loads on the site

 In a few cases, the user who lands on the website landing page after clicking on the Facebook Ad might exit the website even before the Google Analytics code is loaded on the page.
 This will not record a session on the Google Analytics dashboard, but Facebook would have recorded this as a click, so here comes the data discrepancy.